tidepool-org/platform/docs/UpdatedData.md

 And the additional field we would need:
 - `inputTime` is a UTC string timestamp that defines at what time the patient has entered the meal.
 This field is optional.
 It takes the same format as `time` field.
+- `inputMeal` is a structure describing the meal
+  - `inputMeal.meal`: type of meal as defined on the handset, `small | medium | large`.
+This field is optional.
+  - `inputMeal.snack`: is is defined as a snack by the user on the handset, `yes | no`.
+This field is optional.
+  - `inputMeal.fat`: is is defined as a fat meal by the user on the handset, `yes | no`.
+This field is optional.

 ```json
 {